studentdotjs/javascriptAlgorithms/veryEasy/returnTheNextIntegerFromTheIntegerPassed/README.md

-### Return the Next Number from the Integer Passed - Create a Function that takes:
+### Return the Next Number from the Integer Passed - Create A Function that Takes:

 1. An **Integer** as an **Argument**.
 2. **Increments** the **Argument Integer** by **+1** and Shows the **Output** in the **Console**.